-In January 2010, we adopted a new equity compensation plan, the 2010 Performance Incentive Plan, or the 2010 Plan, to be effective upon the completion of this offering, and our shareholders approved the 2010 Plan in March 2010.
+We intend to adopt a new equity compensation plan, the 2010 Performance Incentive Plan, or the 2010 Plan, to be effective upon the completion of this offering, and we expect that our shareholders will approve the 2010 Plan prior to the completion of this offering.
 A brief summary of the terms of the 2010 Plan is presented below under "Incentive Compensation Plans."